alelentini/ds-data-explorer/README.md

 * Receives a delimiter-separated values file (DSV)
 * A phyton script processes the dataset computing the *data profiling* and *exploratory data analysis* tasks and stores the results as JavaScript objects
 * Results can be interactively analyzed through a *single-page application*
+* It is recommended to use _**Data Explorer**_ as a template for common data profiling and exploratory tasks, and then customize it according to the particular needs of each dataset.

 &nbsp;